FAU-LAP/NOMAD-CAMELS/docs/source/doc/tutorials/quick_start_install.md

 (top-link)=
-# How to Install and Configure the Demo Instrument
+# How to Install and Configure Your First Instrument
 This page should help you learn how to use CAMELS, especially if this is your first time using CAMELS.
-It shows you how to install a new instrument (`demo instrument`) to CAMELS and how to configure it.
+It shows you how to install a new instrument to CAMELS and how to configure it.
+We will be using the `demo instrument` which is pure software implementation of an imaginary instrument.
+It has 3 settable channels and several channels that can only be read.
 ## 1. Installation of Demo Instrument
 When you first start up NOMAD-CAMELS, you should see something like this:
 ![Initial window on start up](images/img.png)